 College Basketball Analyst

-Walton won a Sports Emmy for best live television sports telecast (WHEN??) and was also named one of the top 50 sports broadcasters of all-time by the American Sportscasters Association in 2009.
+Walton won a Sports Emmy for best live television sports telecast in 1991 and was also named one of the top 50 sports broadcasters of all-time by the American Sportscasters Association in 2009.

 He is currently the executive chairman of SD Sport Innovators (SDSI), a non-profit, business accelerating organization that connects and drives the growth of Southern California’s vibrant sports and active lifestyle economy.